-The Isle of Wight Festival is just part of this year’s Festival Island campaign for 2018, which includes the Isle of Wight Walking Festival (May) , UK Pride (July), Cowes Week and Ventnor Fringe (both August) and the Isle of Wight Literary Festival (October).
-So why not make 2018 a year to celebrate in the Isle of Wight?
+The Isle of Wight Festival is just part of this year’s festivals, which includes the Isle of Wight Walking Festival (May) , Cowes Week and Ventnor Fringe (both August), the Isle of Wight Literary Festival (October) and the Isle of Wight Garlic Festival.
+So why not make 2019 a year to celebrate in the Isle of Wight?

 For more inspiration on what to do on the island, read Mark Bibby Jackson’s Isle of Wight Holidays: Walks, Pubs and Victoria.